-- Open the controller enclosure and locate SW1 on the controller interface board. - 2.
+- 1. Open the controller enclosure and locate SW1 on the controller interface board. - 2.
 Set the TERM switch on SW1 to OFF.

-Pump Control Card Addresses
+Pump Control Card Configuration

-Refer to the Prodigy HDLV Pump Manifold and Circuit Board manual for instructions on setting the control card address and gun type switches.
+Refer to the pump panel manual for instructions on setting the control card address and gun type switches.

-The termination jumper must be installed on W1 pins 1 and 2 on the last pump control card in the last pump cabinet on the feed center.
+Termination: The termination jumper must be installed on W1 pins 1 and 2 on the last pump control card in the last pump cabinet on the feed center.

-NOTE: The calibration numbers for the HDLV pumps supplying powder to the automatic guns must be entered into the iControl configuration.
+Calibration: The calibration numbers for the HDLV pumps supplying powder to the automatic guns must be entered into the iControl configuration.
 Refer to the iControl Operator Interface manual for instructions.